WeblateOrg/weblate/docs/admin/access.rst

 Permission checking
 +++++++++++++++++++

-Whenever a permission is checked to decide whether one is able to perform a given action, the check is carried out according to scope, and the following checks are performed in this order:
+Whenever a permission is checked to decide whether the user is able to perform a given action, the check is carried out according to scope, and the following checks are performed in this order:

 1. The group :guilabel:`Component list` is matched against accessed component or project (for project-level access).